Could It Be ADHD? What to Do If You Suspect Your Child Has ADHD

 Here’s the truth: You don’t need a diagnosis to start helping your child—and yourself.

 As many as 62% of kids with ADHD are diagnosed and prescribed medication without ever being referred to parent behavior training or family therapy, according to the American Academy of Pediatrics.
 That’s a huge missed opportunity.
+Research consistently shows that early parent training—alongside medication—is one of the most effective ways to support kids with ADHD.

 In a recent survey by ADDitude Magazine, 57% of parents said they had participated in some form of parent training—and 93% of those parents recommended it.
 That’s a powerful endorsement.